kyma-project/kyma/docs/04-operation-guides/operations/obsv-03-configure-istio-access-logs.md

 title: Configure Istio access logs
 ---

 You can enable [Istio access logs](https://istio.io/latest/docs/tasks/observability/logs/access-log/) to provide fine-grained details about the workloads.
-This can help in indicating the golden signals, and troubleshooting anomalies.
+This can help in indicating the four “golden signals” of monitoring (latency, traffic, errors, and saturation), and troubleshooting anomalies.

 >**CAUTION:** Enabling access logs may drastically increase logs volume and might quickly fill up your log storage.
 Also, the provided feature uses an API in alpha state, which may or may not be continued in future releases.